-This is a logo and typography project I worked on this Autumn for USA based yoga studio and community, yoga dear.
+This is a logo I designed in Autumn 2018 for USA-based yoga studio and community, yoga dear.

 The deer icon is a play on 'Dear' and a nod to the wildlife in Yoga Dear's origin state Pennsylvania.
 The round shape symbolises something feminine, moon-like, connected and the irregularity of its shape representative of non-perfectionist attitude in authentic yoga practise.